Get FREE hardware ($200 value) with any OTR Diagnostics package! Details

 When the engine runs too hot, it can affect the exhaust temperature and pressure, disrupting the balance required for the aftertreatment system to function properly.

+The DPF traps particulate matter (soot) from the exhaust.
+For the DPF to clean itself or regenerate, it needs to reach an elevated temperature (around 1100 degrees Fahrenheit).
 In normal operation, heat is beneficial for this process.
-However, excessive heat due to faulty injectors, turbochargers, or EGR systems can cause uncontrolled regeneration or even damage to the DPF
+However, excessive heat due to faulty injectors, turbochargers, or EGR systems can cause uncontrolled regeneration or even damage to the DPF.

 OTR Diagnostics gives you the ability to force DPF regen, access detailed fault code information, monitor real-time live data, perform commands such as reset aftertreatment system and track command and fault code history, all from your mobile device.

 Already purchased our product?
 Let us know how we did!
-Your voice matters, plus you will earn a $100 credit towards your OTR Diagnostic purchase by submitting a short video testimonial.
-Get My $100 Here
+Your voice matters, plus you will earn a $100 credit towards your OTR Diagnostics purchase by submitting a short video testimonial.
+Get My $100 Here!

 Looking to learn more?
 Check out our other blog posts.